 - 1 teaspoon baking soda

 - Additional sugar

-- 1. In a large bowl, cream the butter, peanut butter and sugar until light and fluffy.
+- 1. In a mixing bowl, cream butter, peanut butter and sugar.
 Beat in egg, milk and vanilla.
-Combine the flour, baking soda and salt; gradually add to creamed mixture; beat until well combined.
+Combine the flour, baking soda and salt; add to creamed mixture and mix well.
 Stir in chocolate chips.

-- 2. Shape into 1-in. balls; roll in additional sugar.
-Place 2 in. apart on ungreased baking sheets.
+- 2. Roll into 1-in. balls; roll in additional sugar.
+Place 2 in. part on ungreased baking sheets.
 Flatten if desired.
 Bake at 375° for 7-9 minutes or until golden brown.
-Remove from pans to wire racks to cool.
+Remove to wire racks to cool.
 Yield: 4 dozen.

 2 each: 162 calories, 8g fat (4g saturated fat), 19mg cholesterol, 172mg sodium, 20g carbohydrate (12g sugars, 1g fiber), 3g protein.